John Griffith Williams: Legal career

 Griffith Williams was called to the bar at Gray's Inn in 1968, was appointed Queen's Counsel in 1985 and elected a bencher in 1994.
 From 1984 to 2000, he served as a Recorder and as a deputy High Court judge from 1995.
 From 1990 to 1992, he was a member of the Bar Council.
 He was treasurer of the Wales and Chester Circuit from 1993 to 1995 and its leader from 1996 to 1998.
 Griffith Williams was assistant commissioner to the Parliamentary Boundary Commission for Wales from 1994 to 2000.
 He was appointed a circuit judge in 2000 and was a senior circuit judge and Recorder of Cardiff from 2001 to 2007.
 On 11 January 2007, Griffith Williams was appointed a Justice of the High Court, receiving the customary knighthood, and assigned to the Queen's Bench Division.
 He has been a presiding judge of the Wales Circuit since 2010.

 April Jones murder trial

 From 29 April 2013, Griffith Williams oversaw the trial of Mark Bridger, who had been accused of murdering April Jones.
 The trial lasted just over four weeks, before on 30 May, a jury at Mold Crown Court found Bridger guilty of abduction, murder and perverting the course of justice.
-Later that same day, Griffith Williams sentenced Bridger to life imprisonment with a whole life order, calling him a "pathological and glib liar" and "a paedophile" in his sentencing remarks.
+Later that same day, Griffith Williams sentenced Bridger to life imprisonment with a whole life order, describing him as a "pathological and glib liar" and "a paedophile" in his sentencing remarks.